thess/callattendant-wiki/User-Guide.md

 ## Managing Voice Messages
 ### URL: `http://<pi-address>|<pi-hostname>:5000/messages`
-The _Messages_ page is where you listen to and/or delete voices messages left by blocked callers.
+The _Messages_ page is where you listen to and/or delete voices messages left by callers.
 This page is accessed by selecting _Messages_ from the main menu.
 ##### _Messages example_
 ![Messages](https://github.com/emxsys/callattendant/blob/master/docs/messages-ipad.png)